Toucan-Sam/Apps/README.md

 ## Communication
 * [Discord](https://discordapp.com/) - It's Discord.
 If you play games you probably already have this installed.
 If you don't play games, it's still awesome for connecting to communities about anything and everything.
-* [BetterDiscord](https://betterdiscord.net/home/) - Make Discord better!
-Install plugins and themes finally! *Pro-tip:* Any time Discord updates you'll probably have to reinstall this.
-It won't break Discord though.
-* [TeamSpeak](https://www.teamspeak.com/en/downloads) - The best.
-Before Discord anyway.
-Still handy to have.
 * [Quassel](https://quassel-irc.org/) - IRC.
 Remember mIRC?
 This is a way better version.
 Not overly fancy, but a solid client with the ability to install it in client/server mode.
 Run the server somewhere else and connect to it from your laptop or your phone.
-* [TCChat](https://gettc.xyz/) - Twitch chat client.
-Great for being involved in multiple chats without actually having to keep all the individual streams open.

 ## Productivity
-* [SublimeText](https://www.sublimetext.com/) - Just a text editor.
+* [VS Code](https://code.visualstudio.com//) - Just a text editor.
 Except it's tabbed.
 And fast.
-Oh, and it's got way more features than you'll ever use, but when you do you'll thank me.
+Oh, and it's got way more features than you'll ever use.
 * [WinSCP](https://winscp.net/eng/download.php) - FTP/S and SFTP client.
 Super handy for the everything.
 * [SumatraPDF](https://www.sumatrapdfreader.org/free-pdf-reader.html) - Lightweight PDF reader.
 That's all.
 If you're not editing PDFs get rid of Adobe or Foxit and use this.
 It's perfect.
 * [Remote Desktop Manager](https://remotedesktopmanager.com/) - Incredibly useful tool that merges RDP, SSH, and a ton of other remote access tools into a single, easy to use, interface.